defenseunicorns/uds-docs/src/content/docs/tutorials/deploy-with-ambient.md

 The `istio.io/dataplane-mode=ambient` label tells Istio that all workloads in the `podinfo` namespace will use Ambient mode.

 Next, the operator performed a rolling restart of the podinfo application.
-This is required to decommision the sidecar that was previously present:
+This is required to decommission the sidecar that was previously present:
 ```bash
 k get po -n podinfo
 NAME                       READY   STATUS    RESTARTS   AGE